Jojotheamazing/esp32-console/README.md

 # ⚠️ Issues currently facing

 - Esp32 classic lacks ram for both Bluetooth and lua.
-Planning on changing to esp32 s3 however s3 doesn’t support Bluetooth classic therefore no Bluetooth source/sink ability (possible solution: double chip esp32 s3 for heavy working esp32 classic for Bluetooth)
+Planning on changing to esp32 s3 however s3 doesn’t support Bluetooth classic therefore no Bluetooth source/sink ability (possible solution: double chip esp32 s3 for heavy work and esp32 classic for Bluetooth)

 - Pam amplifier no good will switch to max (excuse me I don’t remember the exact components)